 - Medical progress: Treatment options are constantly evolving, and many interventions are increasingly standardized, minimally invasive and have lower-risk

 After hospitals and outpatient medical care, the nursing sector is usually the third largest segment of many health care systems.
-In Germany, for example, the care sector has been gaining in importance since 2015, with above-average growth of 4.8 percent per year.
 This development is the result of strengthening and slowing trends that can be grouped into seven influencing factors.
 More elderly people and thus people in need of care are confronted with more prevention and thus, less need for care.
 In addition, there is more need for professional nursing care on the one hand but fewer available personnel on the other.
 Finally, there is a high investment backlog and, more outpatient care.

 A high degree of regulation and the changing needs of the people to be cared for and their relatives increasingly ensure a more varied range of care services.
 In addition to the "classic" old people's homes, new living concepts such as assisted living, nursing shared flats and neighborhood concepts are being added.
 An adapted, varied range of nursing care that takes these needs into account is thus becoming increasingly important for nursing home operators.